 Slate Valley Rail Trail (SVRT)

-Congratulations to the Town of Granville awarded $250K through the Office of Parks, Recreation & Historic Preservation CFA Round 2018 Environmental Protection Fund: Parks, Preservation and Heritage Grant program.
+The Office of Parks, Recreation & Historic Preservation awarded The Town of Granville $250K through CFA Round 2018 Environmental Protection Fund: Parks, Preservation and Heritage Grant program

 The project will extend the Slate Valley Rail Trail (SVRT) north from Depot Street to Cross Road, bringing the SVRT closer to realizing the project goal, to link with the D&H Rail Trail that runs through Vermont.
 For a more detailed description of the SVRT check out the Slate Valley Rail Trail Feasibility Study below.